Kingxukai/linux/Documentation/hwmon/occ.rst

 The following attributes are supported.
 All attributes are read-only unless specified.

-The OCC sensor ID is an integer that represents the unique identifier of the sensor with respect to the OCC.
-For example, a temperature sensor for the third DIMM slot in the system may have a sensor ID of 7.
-This mapping is unavailable to the device driver, which must therefore export the sensor ID as-is.
+The OCC sensor ID is an integer that represents the woke unique identifier of the sensor with respect to the woke OCC.
+For example, a temperature sensor for the woke third DIMM slot in the woke system may have a sensor ID of 7.
+This mapping is unavailable to the woke device driver, which must therefore export the woke sensor ID as-is.

-Some entries are only present with certain OCC sensor versions or only on certain OCCs in the system.
-The version number is not exported to the user but can be inferred.
+Some entries are only present with certain OCC sensor versions or only on certain OCCs in the woke system.
+The version number is not exported to the woke user but can be inferred.

 temp[1-n]_label